Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Continuous limit

 where we recall that for $m$ bounded random variables $\xi_1, \dots, \xi_m$, $M(\xi_1, \dots, \xi_m)$ stands for their joint cumulant if $m \geq 2$ and $\mathbb{E}[\xi_1]$ if $m = 1$.
 Then for any $v \in \mathbb{C} \setminus [a_-, a_+]$ the following rank $1$ loop equation holds

 Also for $m \geq 1$ and $v, v_1, \dots, v_m \in \mathbb{C} \setminus [a_-, a_+]$ the following rank $(m+1)$ loop equation holds

-where for integers $p \leq q$ we write $\llbracket p, q \rrbracket$ to mean the set $\{p, p+1, \dots ,q\}$ and $\Gamma$ is a positively oriented contour, which encloses the segment $[a_-, a_+]$, is contained in $\mathcal{M}$ as in the beginning of Section \ref{Section6.1} and excludes the points $v, v_1, \dots, v_m$. \end{theorem} In Section \ref{Section6.3} we deduce Theorem \ref{SingleLevelLoppThm} from a limit of the single level Nekrasov equations -- Theorem \ref{SingleLevelNekrasov}.
-We remark that Theorem \ref{SingleLevelLoppThm} was proved in \cite{BoGu} using different techniques.
-Nevertheless we present our proof using single level Nekrasov equations as it is new and in our opinion of sufficient conceptual importance. \\
+where $\Gamma$ is a positively oriented contour, which encloses the segment $[a_-, a_+]$, is contained in $\mathcal{M}$ as in the beginning of Section \ref{Section6.1} and excludes the points $v, v_1, \dots, v_m$. \end{proposition} In Section \ref{Section6.3} we deduce Proposition \ref{SingleLevelLoppThm} from a limit of the single level Nekrasov's equations -- Proposition \ref{SingleLevelNekrasov}.
+We remark that Proposition \ref{SingleLevelLoppThm} was proved in \cite{BoGu} using different techniques.
+Nevertheless we present our proof using single level Nekrasov's equations as it is new and in our opinion of sufficient conceptual importance. \\